ncatlab/nlab-content/pages/976.md

 * its morphisms are equivalence classes of maps between the $D$-expansions.

 A more [[categorical shape theory|categorical form of shape theory]] was studied by Deleanu and Hilton in a series of papers in the 1970s.
-They consider a more general setting of a functor $K : D \to C$, which in the classical Borsuk case would be the inclusion of the homotopy category of compact [[polytope|polyhedra]] into that of all compact [[metric space]]s.
+They consider a more general setting of a functor $K : D \to C$, which in the classical Borsuk case would be the inclusion of the homotopy category of compact [[simplicial complex|polyhedra]] into that of all compact [[metric space]]s.

 This was developed further by Bourn and Cordier, and a strong shape version was then found by Batanin.